 Stanford is committed to supporting its postdoctoral scholars who comprise a vital part of the Stanford community.
 Each year, the Provost’s Advisory Committee on Postdoctoral Affairs convenes to recommend the postdoctoral minimum salary for the following academic year.
 Postdocs are represented on this committee by the SURPAS co-chairs, who are non-voting members.
-Over the past ten years, the increase in salary has met or exceeded the 12-month Consumer Price Index for all Urban Consumers (CPI-U) for the bay area each year.
+The increase in salary has met or exceeded the December 12-month Consumer Price Index for all Urban Consumers (CPI-U) for the bay area each year since 2016.

 Important Funding Guidelines

 - Minimum funding levels are published annually in Spring quarter.

 - Departments may establish their own guidelines as long as funding rates meet or exceed those established by the University.

 - Departments must review postdoc salaries/stipends on an annual basis to ensure that postdocs are funded at the minimum rate (or higher) on September 1st of each year.